 Follows up with client about agreed-on actions in subsequent coaching conversations, building psychological and behavioral accountability.
 If the client ran into difficulties, the Contractor supports the client in seeing the breakdown as an opening into a new conversation.Silsbee, Doug.
 The Mindful Coach: Seven Roles for Facilitating Leader Development (pp. 199-200).
 Wiley.
 Kindle Edition.

-This week, consider reading through these descriptions before your teaching day, then observe yourself non-judgmentally throughout the day.
-Make notes on the voices that show up in your sessions as you notice them.
-Just gather information.
+For a week, consider reading through these descriptions before your teaching day, then observe yourself non-judgmentally throughout the day.
+Make notes on the Voices that show up in your sessions as you notice them.
+To dive deeper into each Voice and how to use it, please check out The Mindful Coach.